Guy André Boy: Work

 Boy's early cognitive engineering research was on the first Glass cockpit, conducted with Airbus and the French aviation authorities (1980–1984).
-He actively contributed to develop human-centered methods for cockpit design and certification of the first two crewmen cockpits.
-This early leadership in cognitive engineering led to an award from the French Ministry of Defense that supported part of his work at NASA Ames, where he developed an operation assistant system to enhance the control of the Orbital Refueling System of Space Shuttle (1984–1986).
+He actively contributed to developing human-centered methods for cockpit design and certification of the first two crewmen cockpits.
+This early leadership in cognitive engineering led to an award from the French Ministry of Defense that supported part of his work at NASA Ames, where he developed an operation assistant system to enhance the control of the Orbital Refueling System of the Space Shuttle (1984–1986).
 He coined the term "intelligent assistant systems" to denote systems that support human operators in safety-critical situations.

 After two years in France (1987–1988), where he co-founded a start-up company on intelligent assistant systems, Dialogics/Dialexis, he returned to NASA Ames to work on electronic documentation for the Space Station Freedom (1989–1991).
 During this period, influenced by Douglas Englebart, who he worked with for a while, he developed an approach mixing hypertext and machine learning, leading to a system called Computer Integrated Documentation.
 This work led to a major publication on context-sensitive indexing.

-Back to France, he was nominated leading expert in Information Society and Technology for the European Commission.
+Back to France, he was nominated as a leading expert in Information Society and Technology for the European Commission.
 He served as an expert for the European Space Agency to establish the area of human-machine interaction and artificial intelligence (1991–1992).
 Creating and developing EURISCO, he became a legal expert for aircraft accident investigations (1992–1994).
-He then started new investigations in cockpit design and produced the Cognitive Function Analysis (CFA) method that was extensively used in industry for the design of safety-critical systems.
+He then started new investigations in cockpit design and produced the Cognitive Function Analysis (CFA) method that was extensively used in industry to design safety-critical systems.
 Commercial aircraft cockpits became more computerized and generated more studies in human-computer interaction (HCI).
-He combined HCI and artificial Intelligence approaches not only in the aerospace domain, but also in education through the use of software agents.
+He combined HCI and artificial Intelligence approaches not only in the aerospace domain but also in education through the use of software agents.
 He also created the Group Elicitation Method (GEM) that is used for knowledge elicitation in HCD, and more specifically in participatory design.
-He helped in the restructuring of Air France at the highest level using GEM.
-GEM was used in many industrial settings, e.g., Airbus, Nokia, Daimler, Toyota Europe and in several European Integrated Projects funded by the European Commission.
-He collaborated to the Handbook of Human-Computer Interaction with a chapter in knowledge elicitation for the design of software agents.
-He wrote an introductory text under the auspices of UNESCO on theories of human cognition to better understand the co-adaptation of people and technology, in knowledge management, organizational intelligence and learning, and complexity.
+He helped restructure Air France at the highest level using GEM.
+GEM was used in many industrial settings, e.g., Airbus, Nokia, Daimler, Toyota Europe, and in several European Integrated Projects funded by the European Commission.
+He collaborated on making the Handbook of Human-Computer Interaction with a chapter on knowledge elicitation for the design of software agents.
+He wrote an introductory text under the auspices of UNESCO on theories of human cognition to better understand the co-adaptation of people and technology in knowledge management, organizational intelligence and learning, and complexity.
 He coordinated the French Handbook of Cognitive Engineering: A Human-Computer Interaction and Cognition (Traité d'Ingénierie Cognitive: IHM et Cognition).